Blind OS command injection with out-of-band data exfiltration

 Look for DNS queries logged by Burp Collaborator.

-The queried domain will contain the output of the whoami
+The queried domain will contain the output of the

-command, such as peter-Nrsm8s.BURP-COLLABORATOR-SUBDOMAIN.
+command, such aspeter-Nrsm8s.BURP-COLLABORATOR-SUBDOMAIN.

 This confirms that: